IqbalLx/Hanacaraka-AI/README.md

 1. Go to your Kaggle profile then download your Kaggle API.
     - My Account --> Look for API section --> Create New API Token
 2. You can use it from the original source and modify our code then set the dataset to the original one,
     - or, you can downloaded it from our drive.
-In this script we downloaded it and reupload it to [Google Drive](https://drive.google.com/file/d/1CvBaHE6bbLP1bpEHTYxnLM0Lio22LlB4/view?usp=sharing).
+    - In this script we downloaded it and reupload it to [Google Drive](https://drive.google.com/file/d/1CvBaHE6bbLP1bpEHTYxnLM0Lio22LlB4/view?usp=sharing).
+    - The origin source are containing many folders for each version of the dataset.
+We already combined all version of the dataset into single training, validation, and testing folder.
 3. Run our **baseline model** on Google Colab.
 4. Next, run our **improved model**.